Need more information or have questions? Call 360-385-9160.

 Oil – The HHW Facility accepts oils of any kind.
 Differing oils should be labeled and should not be mixed.

 - Motor oil – used and unmixed – Up to 5 gallons/day/per customer at Transfer Station or Quilcene Drop Box.
-Pour into designated drums or tanks at the Transfer Station/Recycle Center and Quilcene Drop Box, or take to HHW Facility.
-Larger quantities accepted by appointment at HHW Facility.
-Also Port Ludlow Marine Store 360-437-0513, and the Port of Port Townsend for businesses moorage tenants.
+Pour into designated drums or tanks.
+Also, for businesses moorage tenants: Port Ludlow Marine Store 360-437-0513 and the Port of Port Townsend.
 All free disposal sites.

-- Motor oil – contaminated with water, gas, solvents, etc. – Bring in a closed container to HHW Facility.
+- Motor oil – contaminated with water, gas, solvents, etc. – visit the Hazardous Waste page for where and when to dispose of these.

-- Oil filters – Used motor oil filters are accepted at the HHW Facility and at Jiffy Lube on Sims Way (disposal fee.)
+- Oil filters – Used motor oil filters are accepted at at Jiffy Lube on Sims Way (disposal fee) or visit the Hazardous Waste page for where and when to dispose of these.

 Packing/shipping materials such as bubble wrap, air bags, and Styrofoam peanuts may be accepted at local UPS Store or Mail Plus.
 Call first.
 Otherwise, dispose of as regular garbage.